goborrega/PresentIO/README.md

   - Live demos in front of hundreds of people all clobbering your access point

 ===

+### Download application
+Download version 1.0 of the app, already built and signed, from http://bit.ly/PresentIO-1-0

+===
 #### Donate
 Help me supporting new OS versions and adding cool new features